-The Directors hereby submit their report and the audited financial statements of the Group and of the Company for the financial year ended 31 May 2015.
+The Directors have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 May 2016.

 PRINCIPAL ACTIVITIES

 The principal activities of the Company are those of investment holding and provision of management services.
 The principal activities of the subsidiaries are disclosed in Note 5 to the financial statements.